 Other Adventures: bird observatory, camping, kayaking, jet skiing as well as cycling and rollerblading along its banks.

-You can find huge variety of saltwater fish in Capbreton including Sea Bass, Bonito, Tuna, Marlin, Rock Salmon and Sea Bream.
+You can find a huge variety of saltwater fish in Capbreton including Sea Bass, Bonito, Tuna, Marlin, Rock Salmon and Sea Bream.

 The excellent atmosphere and weather make it the perfect place to end your fishing trip and relax.
 The city is very popular for its fishing competitions, seafood festivals and Jazz concerts.

 Other Adventures: beach-going, windsurfing, kayaking and scuba diving.

 Very popular among travel companies, Alder is a perfect family fishing destination.
 Covered with lush green fields, Alder provides a peaceful environment for angling.
 According to many visitors, it is just pleasure being there, let alone the excitement of hauling in a giant, 50 lbs French Mirror Carp!

-Alder is popular spot for “drive & survive” fishing trips.
+Alder is a popular spot for “drive & survive” fishing trips.
 In such trips, travel companies provide you with a rental car and fishing equipment.
 You can camp in nearby fields and enjoy the real adventure.

 Situated in the heart of Normandy Region, Northern France, and beautifully nestled among limestone cliffs on the English Channel, Dieppe used to be one of the famous French ports.
 Today Dieppe’s fishing industry remains a big part of its economy.
 As the top scallop port in France and with fresh daily catches of fish, Dieppe is a destination for seafood lovers.

 For sport fishermen, it is well-known for its breathtaking fishing voyages.
 In recent years, Dieppe has seen massive foreign tourism, as this place has a become go-to destination for adventure fishing.